mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Trees consist of _nodes_.
 A node is a
-_leaf_ if it has no children, and a _parent_ otherwise; note that all parents in our ratchet trees have precisely two children, a _left_ child and a _right_ child.
+_leaf_ if it has no children, and a _parent_ otherwise; note that all parents in our trees have precisely two children, a _left_ child and a _right_ child.
 A node is the _root_ of a tree if it has no parents, and _intermediate_ if it has both children and parents.
 The _descendants_ of a node are that node, its